AgileAshwani/Linux-Basics-commands/Partitions.md

 Hard links: It is another directory entry for the source file and carries the same properties, such as file permissions, of the source file.
 If you delete one file, the other file remains intact.
 A hard link must exist in the same local filesystem.
 ```

-`ln -s testfile testlink` - The -s parameter creates a symbolic link rather than a hard link.
+`ln -s testfile testlink` - The -s parameter creates a symbolic link rather than a hard link.\
 `ln testfile testlink` - Let's create a hard link.
-Enter the following command.
+Enter the following command.\

-`dddd`